 This table applies for UG students and it is according to the assessment offence policy of UWE.
 For more details read the Assessment Offence Policy through the link provided at the end of this handbook.

-During the online teaching period students can communicate with staff through emails.
+During the online teaching and learning students can communicate with staff through emails.
 Students are expected to use professional email etiquette with clear subject and correct English.
 Both students and staff are expected to respond to emails within three working days.
 Students are urged to regularly check their GCET emails, UWE emails and Blackboard announcements.
-Students are recommended to contact their module leader’s if they are absent for any period.
+Students are recommended to contact their module leaders if they are absent for any period.
 It is also recommended for the students to raise their issues promptly and to book appointments in case they need to meet with a faculty.

 Students can find the assigned faculty for academic advising through their profile in the SRS.
 We encourage our students to raise any academic related issues to their advisors.
 This can be done through email or virtual meeting with the advisor upon student’s request.